The NJPL Residencies

 This is not a checklist, nor is it a “how-to.”
 It does not connote empirical quality or intrinsic value judgments of any play.
 It is merely a collection of attributes that we have identified amongst the plays we have felt pulled towards in the past.

-• We are committed to artistic excellence in craft above all else, recognizing the many traditions and styles that can inhabit and inform craft*.
-We are interested in plays of substance that instigate thought long after the curtain has fallen, but firmly believe that just because a play is about something important doesn’t automatically make it an important play.
+• We gravitate toward contemplative theatre as opposed to consumptive theatre; plays of substance that instigate thought long after the curtain has fallen.
+However, we firmly believe that just because a play is about something important doesn’t automatically make it an important, or well-structured play.

 • We believe that well-told stories come in all voices and styles.